JackSzwergold/Preworn-Main/markdown/tutorials/mamp_windows_with_virtualbox_part_1.md

 If it’s unclear to you what a `host` machine is compared to a `guest` machine: A `host` machine is the computer running the VirtualBox application itself and a `guest` machine is a virtual machine that runs within the VirtualBox application itself.
 So in this case, the `host` machine is my Macintosh running Mac OS X & the `guest` machine is a version of Windows running via VirtualBox.
+***

+*Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox • Part 1: Overall Virtualization Concepts (c) by Jack Szwergold*

+*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*